tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***WHAT ADVICE WOULD I GIVE TO SOMEONE WITH $1MM TO INVEST?
 THE SAME I’D GIVE TO ANY INVESTOR: FIND YOUR EDGE AND PUT IT TO WORK BY ADHERING TO THE FOLLOWING RULES:***

-- **When Operas : Football Games :: 3:1, There’s Something Wrong With Your Life**
+- **When Operas: Football Games: 3:1, There’s Something Wrong With Your Life**
-  - Nobody at his deathbed said I wish I’d spent more time at the office.
+  - Nobody on his deathbed said I wish I’d spent more time at the office.
-  - Lynch left home at 6 am, reaching office at 6:45.
+  - Lynch left home at 6 am, reaching the office at 6:45.
 Working hours were 0930-2130.
 Work days were 16 hours long.
-Secret to success = visiting 400+ companies and reading 700+ annual reports, per year.
+The secret to success = visiting 400+ companies and reading 700+ annual reports per year.
-  - Fidelity made all managers responsible for their own research.
+  - Fidelity made all managers responsible for their research.
 They couldn’t blame analysts anymore.
-Analysts, doing parallel independent research, couldn’t protect themselves by simply touting acceptable, worn out companies, for which they couldn’t get criticized.
-Thus, there was 2x investigation, vs a customary division of labour.
+Analysts, doing parallel independent research, couldn’t protect themselves by simply touting acceptable, worn-out companies for which they couldn’t get criticized.
+Thus, there was 2x investigation vs a customary division of labour.
-  - Formalized information swap sessions, where everyone presented their picks of the week in 1.5-3 minutes.
-90 seconds is enough to tell a stock’s story.
+  - Formalized information swap sessions, where everyone presented their week's picks in 1.5-3 minutes.
+Ninety seconds is enough to tell a stock’s story.
 If you’ve to invest in a company, then you ought to be able to explain why, in language that a 5th grader could understand, & quickly enough so the 5th grader won’t get bored.
 To avoid undermining one another’s confidence, no feedback was allowed.

 - **Gentlemen Who Prefer Bonds, Don’t Know What They’re Missing**
   - Interest income may or may not beat inflation, but stocks will provide 5-6% real return.
 In the long run, a portfolio of well-chosen stocks/mutual funds will always outperform a bond portfolio or a money-market account.